Department of Secondary Education & Professional Programs

 Dr. Phyllis Gimbel has enjoyed a lengthy career in the public education system, serving as middle school principal, foreign language department chair, and central office superintendent intern and French and Spanish teacher.
 For the past four years, she has served as Coordinator of a multi university-school collaborative.
 Dr. Gimbel has published a book entitled, "Solutions for Promoting Principal-Teacher Trust," Rowman and Littlefield, 2003, which is based on the topic of her dissertation.

 EdD, University of Massachusetts at Lowell, 2001, School Leadership

 Dr. Robert A. McManus has been employed at Bridgewater State University since the fall of 2011.
-As a visiting lecturer in the Master's Core, he served as the full-time administrator for the Bridge Partnership Program.
+As a part-time faculty in the Master's Core, he served as the full-time administrator for the Bridge Partnership Program.
 In the fall of 2012, he was appointed Pre-Practicum Coordinator and temporary full-time Assistant Professor in Secondary Education and Professional Programs.
 He was recently appointed to a permanent position in the Educational Leadership Program and will continue to serve as Pre-Practicum Coordinator for the College of Education and Allied Studies.

-A former middle school pricipal and special education director in the District of Columbia Public School System, Dr. McManus has held teaching positions at several other universities.
+A former middle school principal and special education director in the District of Columbia Public School System, Dr. McManus has held teaching positions at several other universities.
 As a member of the US Air Force Auxiliary, Civil Air Patrol, he served as a full-time teacher of Aerospace Education to students in grades 7-12 in Fort Washington, Maryland and, in 2012, helped establish the Bridgewater State University Squadron of Civil Air Patrol that is currently in operation through our Department of Aviation Science in the Ricciardi College of Business.

 BA, Gettysburg College, History